-1) Using a $\frac{1}{2}$ inch open-end wrench, remove the inlet bulkhead retainer nut from the inlet bulkhead fitting at the back of the analyzer.
+- 1) Using a 1⁄2 inch open-end wrench, remove the inlet bulkhead retainer nut from the inlet bulkhead fitting at the back of the analyzer.
 Do not remove the four small socket screws.
-(The VCR inlet option requires a $\frac{3}{4}$ inch wrench) If equipped with the Stainless Steel Outlet Line option disconnect using a wrench on the retaining nut on the rear of the cabinet.

-2) Inside the enclosure, disconnect the 9-pin sensor connector located near the front of the sensor.

-3) Unscrew both sensor-mounting thumbscrews at the front of the sensormounting bracket.

-4) Pull the sensor assembly forward a few inches and disconnect the "quick-disconnect" fitting at the top of the flowmeter (for standard downstream sensor configuration) by pushing both halves of the fitting together and rotating one to the release position.
-See Figure 3.

-5) Remove the sensor assembly from the instrument.

-6) Unscrew the cap from the electrolyte reservoir and add the entire contents of one bottle of $\mathcal{E}$ -lectrolyte Blue to the sensor.

-7) Replace the cap and hand-tighten securely.

-8) Reinstall the sensor by repeating steps 1 through 4 in reverse order.

-9) Allow the sensor to sit with electrolyte in it for approximately 60 minutes before flowing gas through the analyzer.
+If equipped with the Stainless Steel Outlet Line option disconnect using a wrench on the retaining nut on the rear of the cabinet. - 2) Inside the enclosure, disconnect the 9-pin sensor connector located near the front of the sensor. - 3) Unscrew both sensor-mounting thumbscrews at the front of the sensor-mounting bracket. - 4) Pull the sensor assembly forward a few inches and disconnect the "quick-disconnect" fitting at the top of the flowmeter (for standard downstream sensor configuration) by pushing both halves of the fitting together and rotating one to the release position.
+See Figure 7. - 5) Remove the sensor assembly from the instrument. - 6) Unscrew the cap from the electrolyte reservoir and add the entire contents of one bottle of electrolyte (E-Lectrolyte Blue) to the sensor. - 7) Replace the cap and hand-tighten securely. - 8) Reinstall the sensor by repeating steps 1 through 4 in reverse order. - 9) Allow the sensor to sit with electrolyte in it for approximately 60 minutes before flowing gas through the analyzer.

-The flats on the inlet bulkhead fitting are oriented to seat in an anti-torque plate on the inside back of the enclosure.
-When reinstalling the Sensor Assembly, be sure the flats on the bulkhead fitting properly seat in the slot of the anti-torque plate before replacing the retainer nut.
-See Figure 3 below.